aadityarock2000/data-512-homework_2/README.md

 ### Input data files:

-1. 'data/us_cities_by_state_SEPT.2023.csv': Contains a dataset of Wikipedia article pages about US cities categorized by state.
+1. `data/us_cities_by_state_SEPT.2023.csv`: Contains a dataset of Wikipedia article pages about US cities categorized by state.
 This is structured as state, city and url of the article's Wikipedia page
-2. 'data/NST-EST2022-POP.xlsx': Provides population estimates for all US states.
+2. `data/NST-EST2022-POP.xlsx`: Provides population estimates for all US states.
 We mainly use the 2022 estimates for the analysis.
-3. 'data/US States by Region - US Census Bureau.xlsx': Offers a listing of states organized by US census regional divisions for the 50 states.
+3. `data/US States by Region - US Census Bureau.xlsx`: Offers a listing of states organized by US census regional divisions for the 50 states.

 ### Intermediary data files:

-1. 'data/ores_files' - folder containing the JSON files of names and quality scores in batches of 5000 articles.
+1. `data/ores_files` - folder containing the JSON files of names and quality scores in batches of 5000 articles.
-2. 'data/all_page_info_dict.json' - file with city names and its corresponding last revision id.
+2. `data/all_page_info_dict.json` - file with city names and its corresponding last revision id.
-3. 'data/cleaned_us_cities_by_state_with_id.csv' - CSV file with cleaned states/cities and merged info with the 'data/all_page_info_dict.json' for further processing.
+3. `data/cleaned_us_cities_by_state_with_id.csv` - CSV file with cleaned states/cities and merged info with the `data/all_page_info_dict.json` for further processing.
-4. 'data/merged_data_ores.json' - This is the concatenation of all the JSON files in the 'ores_files' folder
+4. `data/merged_data_ores.json` - This is the concatenation of all the JSON files in the `ores_files` folder

 ### Final outputs

-1. 'data/wp_scored_city_articles_by_state.csv' - This file contains the final, merged data on states, their regions, populations, article titles, article revision ids, and article qualities.
-This is the end result of the 'data_processing.ipynb' file.
+1. `data/wp_scored_city_articles_by_state.csv` - This file contains the final, merged data on states, their regions, populations, article titles, article revision ids, and article qualities.
+This is the end result of the `data_processing.ipynb` file.
+2. The resutls of the analysis are in the `data_analysis.ipynb` file as outputs.

 ## Known Issues and Special Considerations

-1. There are duplicate entries in the 'data/us_cities_by_state_SEPT.2023.csv', which needs to be cleaned.
+1. There are duplicate entries in the `data/us_cities_by_state_SEPT.2023.csv`, which needs to be cleaned.
-2. There are different naming conventions used between the 'data/us_cities_by_state_SEPT.2023.csv' and the others, hence it needs to be cleaned.
+2. There are different naming conventions used between the `data/us_cities_by_state_SEPT.2023.csv` and the others, hence it needs to be cleaned.
 3. Asynchronous functions are used, which can result in a data loss if not tracked.
 Also this was done due to the non async functions taking hours to process data (5+ hours).
 This async functions with proper rate limiting makes it faster to obtain data (10 mins vs 5 hours for the whole dataset.).
     - It is important to note that as we use async funtions, it is possible that one might get restricted after continuous use of the function.
 PLEASE EXERCISE CAUTION WHEN THE ASYNC FUNCTIONS ARE RUN, and read through the API read limits before running the code.